Uniform $C^{1,\alpha}$-regularity for almost-minimizers of some nonlocal perturbations of the perimeter: Introduction

 \addtocontents{toc}{ } The aim of this paper is to complete the program started in~\cite{Peg2021,MP2021} regarding the behavior of minimizers of a variant of Gamow's liquid drop model (see~\cite{CMT2017}) in the regime of large mass.
 We are interested in the minimization problem

 where $n\ge 2$, $\gamma\in (0,1)$, $P$ is the Euclidean perimeter and $P_\eps$ is a nonlocal perimeter functional such that $P_\eps\to P$ (both pointwise and in the sense of $\Gamma$-convergence) as $\eps\to 0$.
-More precisely, given a radial function $G:\R^n\mapsto(0,\infty)$ with finite first moment, we define the rescaled kernels $G_\eps$ by~$G(z)\coloneqq \eps^{-(n+1)}G(\eps^{-1}z)$ for all $z\in\R^n$ and the nonlocal perimeter $P_\eps$ by
+More precisely, given a radial function $G:\R^n\mapsto(0,\infty)$ with finite first moment, we define the rescaled kernels $G_\eps$ by~$G_\eps(z)\coloneqq \eps^{-(n+1)}G(\eps^{-1}z)$ for all $z\in\R^n$ and the nonlocal perimeter $P_\eps$ by

 It is well-known that when $G$ is integrable,~\cref{cminpb} is indeed equivalent to Gamow's model after appropriate rescaling (see~\cite{Peg2021} for instance).
-In particular the regime of small $\eps$ in~\cref{cminpb} corresponds to large mass in Gamow's model.
+In particular the regime of small $\eps$ in~\cref{cminpb} corresponds to \emph{large mass} in Gamow's model.

-The main contribution of this paper is a $C^{1,\alpha}$-regularity theorem for almost-minimizers of $\calF_{\eps,\gamma}$ which is \textsl{uniform} as $\eps$ goes to $0$, under suitable assumptions on $G$.
+The main contribution of this paper is a $C^{1,\alpha}$-regularity theorem for almost-minimizers of $\calF_{\eps,\gamma}$ which is \textsl{uniform} as $\eps$ goes to $0$, under suitable assumptions on the kernel $G$.
 This result is stated further on as~\cref{mainthm:holdreg}.
-To the best of our knowledge, this latter is the first uniform regularity result (in dimension higher than 2) for a problem involving the competition of two local/nonlocal perimeters, where neither of the terms is negligible in front of the other.
+To the best of our knowledge, this latter is the first uniform regularity result (in dimension higher than 2) for a problem involving the competition of two local/nonlocal perimeters, where at the macroscopic scale, \emph{neither of the terms is negligible in front of the other}.

 In combination with the Fuglede type computations done in~\cite{MP2021}, we obtain the following characterization of minimizers of~\cref{cminpb} for small~$\eps$.
 This extends to any arbitrary space dimension the two-dimensional result~\cite[Theorem A]{MP2021} which is not based on regularity theory.